Archived Event Calendar 2015

 Enjoy the crisp fall weather and foliage colors with White Pine Chapter-INPS, at the Palouse-Clearwater Environmental Institute (PCEI).
 Connect with friends old and new, and re-engage your interest in native plants.
 We’ll view plantings of natives, as well as pre-existing natives on site, visit the John Crock Learning Nursery, and see the many eco-friendly building features and art.

 Thursday, November 12, 2015, 7:00pm.
-White Pine Chapter Meeting, co-sponsored with the Palouse Prairie Foundation
+White Pine Chapter Meeting, co-sponsored

 Speaker: James Riser II, PhD, Palouse Conservation District Botanist